maximesunnen/flowFate/README.md

 ### Requirements
 You need R and R Studio installed on your computer.
 If not yet installed, click [here](https://posit.co/download/rstudio-desktop/) for download instructions.

-If you have access to an R server, you can skip this step.
+<strong> Note: </strong> If you have access to an R server, you can skip this step.

 ### Installing flowFate
 Once R and R Studio have been installed, run the commands below in the given order in your [R Studio console](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html).
 Because of the large amount of dependencies, installation can take up to 15 minutes.